 MAIL CARRIERS ARE EXPOSED TO MANY HAZARDS

 Our lawyers recently settled a case for a Minnesota Post Office mail carrier where the carrier was walking up the steps of a house in MN and the steps gave way, so the carrier fell through the steps and injured his leg.
 These were cement steps.
 They looked a little crumbly, like you could possibly trip on them, but there is no way a person would expect to actually fall through them.
 In this case, the homeowner had patched the steps a few years earlier, but had done a poor job by just putting in some chicken wire and a thin layer of cement over it.
 Eventually, the whole thing wore down and collapsed.
-Our letter carrier client wasn’t particularly heavy, the steps just wore down over time and collapsed while he happened to be walking up to deliver property owner’s mail.
+Our letter carrier client wasn’t overweight, the steps just wore down over time and collapsed while he happened to be walking up to deliver property owner’s mail.

 POSTAL WORKER BIT BY DOG